chimera-linux/cports/Packaging.md

   also overlaps with the `extract` stage as the function is supposed to prepare the `builddir` like `extract` would.

-* `extract` All defined sources are extracted.
+* `extract` All defined sources (which are not marked as skipped) are extracted.
   The builtin behavior runs inside of the sandbox, except when bootstrapping.
   It populates the `self.wrksrc`.
+The `self.wrksrc` is not implied by sources.
+  Instead, it is created automatically, and all sources are extracted in it.
+  When the extraction would result in a single directory being present inside `self.wrksrc`, which is often the case (as the common scenario is having a single source tarball and most tarballs don't have their files directly in the root), the contents of the directory are moved into `self.wrksrc` and the leftover empty directory is removed.
+When `source_paths` is used and a source has a path that is not an empty string or `.`, it is extracted separately and is only moved into place after the moving logic is applied, while having the moving logic applied to itself as well.
+This simplifies various scenarios; for instance, one can have one tarball extract as if there was only one source (i.e. its contents become `self.wrksrc`, including moving the contents if it contains a single directory) while having another tarball's contents become a subdirectory in the primary extracted tree, regardless of whether the secondary tarball has its files directly in root or whether it contains a directory.

 * `prepare` The source tree is prepared for use.
 This does not do anything by default for most templates.
 Its primary use is e.g. with the `cargo`